patAtBwalk/cursor/prompts/create-commit/system.md

 - Always start commit messages with hash symbol and work item id
 - Keep the commit message title under 60 characters.
 - Use present tense in both title and body.
-- Output only the git commit command in a single `bash` code block.
+- Output only the git commit message.
 - Tailor the message detail to the extent of changes:
   - For few changes: Be concise.
   - For many changes: Include more details in the body.

 # STEPS

-1. Analyze the provided diff context thoroughly.
+1. Analyze the git changes thoroughly.
 2. Identify the primary changes and their significance.
 3. Determine the appropriate commit type and scope (if applicable).
 4. Craft a clear, concise description for the commit title.